If you’re interested in purchasing a property, you may have also heard about stamp duty

 The solicitor handling your property transaction can handle the stamp duty payment as well.
 Most property buyers prefer this as it is easier for them.

-However, if you prefer to, you can also submit the return and make the payment yourself through HMRC.
+However, if you prefer, you can also submit the return and make the payment yourself through HMRC.

 Make sure you do this even if there is no stamp duty due for the property you are purchasing.